General Overview of Treatment of Assets

 The value of some assets can fluctuate due to current economic conditions and stock market trends.
 We do not adjust reported assets to reflect decreases in the value of any investments held in the stock market, because a short-term drop in the total value of such assets will be balanced by the long-term tendency of these assets to increase in value and produce a positive rate of return.
 In general, Harvard Law School takes the position that students who hold investments over the long term are in financially stronger positions than students who do not.
 We have concluded that adjusting our need analysis to reflect short-term market volatility is not an equitable policy.
 We will, however, consider an appeal to adjust the value of your assets with documentation that they were liquidated at a lower value and used to pay education-related expenses for Harvard Law School.
 Without exception, students requesting this consideration must submit documentation showing the liquidation of these assets and the corresponding payments to their Harvard Student Billing Account.
 If you have any questions about the potential impact this might have on your calculation, please contact SFS before executing this liquidation.
 In some cases, depending on the type of asset liquidated, the net effect in terms of increased aid dollars may not be worth the cost of liquidation.

-Many students report decreases in assets from year to year which exceed the 33% that we normally assess as part of the expected student contribution.
+Many students report decreases in assets from year to year which exceed the 33% that we normally assess as part of the expected student resources.
 In some cases, this is due to a decision made on the part of the student to utilize more than the expected 33% in a given year in order to delay the need to borrow additional unsubsidized loan funds, effectively saving on overall interest costs.
-While this is a perfectly acceptable decision, and a logical one from the perspective of reducing the total amount of loan interest paid, it does not influence the way we assess a student’s contribution from assets.
-We will still calculate a proportional asset contribution for each year in law school (33% of the original amount of assets reported on the first application for aid plus any subsequent reported asset increase).
+While this is a perfectly acceptable decision, and a logical one from the perspective of reducing the total amount of loan interest paid, it does not influence the way we assess a student’s resources from assets.
+We will still calculate a proportional asset resources for each year in law school (33% of the original amount of assets reported on the first application for aid plus any subsequent reported asset increase).
 Students considering this approach are urged to read “LIPP Implications of Asset Use” below as part of their budgeting and long-term strategy.

 LIPP Implications of Asset Use

 If a student chooses to spend more than 33% of their assets in a given year, he or she should understand the implications that this decision might have for loan repayment assistance under the Low Income Protection Plan (LIPP).
-We will continue to assess a contribution from assets every year based on the original reported assets (see above).
-If you spend down your assets in your 1L or 2L year, you may need to borrow to replace the calculated asset contribution to meet living expenses for the subsequent year(s).
-Since borrowing to replace an expected student contribution is ordinarily ineligible for LIPP coverage, you should contact the LIPP Staff to discuss the LIPP implications of spending more than 33% of your assets in any one year.
+We will continue to calculate a resource from assets every year based on the original reported assets (see above).
+If you spend down your assets in your 1L or 2L year, you may need to borrow to replace the calculated asset resources to meet living expenses for the subsequent year(s).
+Since borrowing to replace an expected student resources is ordinarily ineligible for LIPP coverage, you should contact the LIPP Staff to discuss the LIPP implications of spending more than 33% of your assets in any one year.
 Depending on the amount of assets you actually have, this may or may not be a significant issue; however, it is important to communicate with the LIPP staff so they can advise you and ensure that your LIPP coverage accurately reflects the way you have used your assets to pay for your education.

 Married Student Assets